cytoscape/py4cytoscape/README.md

 https://py4cytoscape.readthedocs.io/en/latest/tutorials/index.html.
 You can try ``py4cytoscape`` with a web browser only, without installing anything in your local environment.

+A broad set of Cytoscape Automation samples and tutorials is available on the [Cytoscape Automation Wiki](https://github.com/cytoscape/cytoscape-automation/wiki).

 ## How to configure logging

 ``py4cytoscape`` logging is based on the Python ``logging`` package, which is based on the Java ``logging`` framework.